headshots (post one!)

 No. That assumption won't get you very far at all.

 You can and will avoid strictly superficial footing with a new internet contact (anyone you'll message back, anyway) by posting "deeper" things about yourself in your profile, and only responding to women that seem sincerely interested in those more complex or more personality-based things, possibly in addition to complimenting you on your photo.
-I mean, if you think otherwise, you would seem to be suggesting that you'll only want to begin corresponding with women who will NOT like the way you look . . . right?
+I mean, if you think otherwise, you would seem to be suggesting that you'll only want to exchange messages with women who will NOT like the way you look . . . right?

 What you WILL avoid by posting a headshot upfront are initial messages from folks containing little other than an immediate request for one.

 While asking for a headshot immediately or only 5 minutes into a conversation will make you sound more superficial than a drunken frat boy, having one already posted with your profile will eliminate all that in that you won't get those sort of excessively simple-minded contacts ("Liked your profile, gotta pic?").